HOME SPECIALS CONTACT TECH INFO FIND US LINKS

 Now lets look at some of the direct advantages of these AGM batteries.

-Red Swirl.gif (285 bytes) because of this they can be mounted inside a car, caravan, motorhome etc and only need to be vented to atmosphere, they do not need to be in a sealed box vented to the outside like wet batteries, and can be mounted on their sides or ends if needed.
+Red Swirl.gif (285 bytes) because of this they can be mounted inside a car, caravan, motorhome etc and only need to be vented to atmosphere, they do not need to be in a sealed box vented to the outside like wet batteries, and can be mounted on their sides or ends if more practical for your needs.

 Red Swirl.gif (285 bytes)AGM batteries were originally developed for the military, they are very robust and will take a real pounding.